70-20-10 rule for money & budgets: as seen on TikTok

 20% for Wants

 Set aside 20% of your income for your wants.
-These are the things like nights out, entertainment, clothes, and beauty treatments.
-Just because you’re working towards a financial goal doesn’t mean that you have to cut all the joy out of your life.
+These are things like eating out, entertainment, clothes, and beauty treatments.
+Just because you’re working towards a financial goal, it doesn’t mean you have to cut all the joy out of your life.

 You can also use this 20% for savings if the 70% chunk above is big enough to cover your wants as well.
 That will totally depend on your financial situation and how much you like to treat yourself!
 Be realistic, but if you can afford to put this money aside then you can use it to save for even bigger ‘wants’ in the future (like holidays or a deposit on a house).